paulveillard/cybersecurity-firewall/README.md

 A UTM device typically combines, in a loosely coupled way, the functions of a stateful inspection firewall with intrusion prevention and antivirus.
 It may also include additional services and often cloud management.
 UTMs focus on simplicity and ease of use.

+### Next-generation firewall (NGFW)

+Firewalls have evolved beyond simple packet filtering and stateful inspection.
+Most companies are deploying next-generation firewalls to block modern threats such as advanced malware and application-layer attacks.

+According to Gartner, Inc.’s definition, a next-generation firewall must include:

+    Standard firewall capabilities like stateful inspection
+    Integrated intrusion prevention
+    Application awareness and control to see and block risky apps Upgrade paths to include future information feeds Techniques to address evolving security threats

 ## Table of Contents: